-# Is Tyreek Hill Done?
-What His Release and Second Knee Surgery Mean for Fantasy Football in 2026 The fastest man in NFL history just hit the wall — and fantasy managers need to act now.
+Is Tyreek Hill Done?
+What His Release and Second Knee Surgery Mean for Fantasy Football in 2026

 The Injury Timeline Is Brutal

 Let's be real about what we're dealing with.
 Hill tore his ACL in September 2025, ending his season.
 Now, months later, he needs additional surgery on the same knee.
-For a player whose entire value proposition is elite speed and separation, a second procedure on a surgically-repaired ACL is a red flag you can see from orbit.
+For a player whose entire value proposition is elite speed and separation, a second procedure on a surgically-repaired ACL is a serious red flag.

 Hill will be 32 when the 2026 season kicks off.
 History is not kind to wide receivers recovering from ACL tears in their 30s, and a second surgery adds months to an already uncertain rehab timeline.
 Dynasty managers who haven't sold yet are running out of runway.